colabottles/toddl/posts/section-is-the-new-div.md

 No need to set five hours to pay a dev to backtrack and refactor yet again when they can be getting paid for a project that is moving forward and not spinning its wheels.
 You got that time to put them on a project that is gaining steam.

+If you do use the `section` element when grouping things genrically, please take a read through Scott O'Hara's article on his blog about [the accessibility of the section element](https://www.scottohara.me/blog/2021/07/16/section.html).

+> Use the `<section>` element as semantically appropriate.
+Semantic markup, regardless of whether it is always exposed to assistive technologies is meaningful.
+At the very least the element can be used for other programmatic purposes.
+And its use can help other developers more quickly understand the structure of a web page, rather than having to rely on a bunch of `<div>`s and classes to hopefully understand the intended structure.

 ## Know when to fold &apos;Em

 So why do I see a lot of empty `div` elements?
 Over-engineering.
 Whether it is with or without intent.
 Whether it is in a framework or the result of a dev who hand codes something but doesn't know about the accessibility implications.